fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 After having her own son, Sarah tells Abraham to send away Hajar and Ismail so that Ismail doesn't cause a threat to the inheritance of Ishaq.
-God also tells Abraham to send them away and he leaves them in Mecca.
-Accroding to Bible, during celebration of Iskhaq'a weaning, Sarah found Ishmael mocking; an observation that would begin to clarify the birthright of Isaac.
+According to Bible, during celebration of Iskhaq'a weaning, Sarah found Ishmael mocking; an observation that would begin to clarify the birthright of Isaac.
+God also tells Abraham to send them away and he leaves them in emtpy lands which will later become the city of Mecca.

 Allah commanded Prophet Ibrahim  to leave his second wife, Hajar and their newly born son, Ismail, alone in an un-inhabited, barren valley.
 So, Ibrahim  asked his wife, Hajar to prepare for a long journey.
-They  walked through cultivated land, deserts and mountains, until they reached the desert of the Arabian peninsula and came to a valley having no fruit, no trees, no food and no water; the valley had no sign of life.

 ### Settling in Mecca

 Ibrahim takes Hajar and Ismail and they depart.
+They walked through cultivated land, deserts and mountains, until they reached the desert of the Arabian peninsula and came to a valley having no fruit, no trees, no food and no water; the valley had no sign of life.
 Acording to narrations, the Sakina (something like a wind or spirit sent by God), or the angel Gabriel (Jibril) guides them to the location of the Kaaba, at which point Abraham leaves the his wife and son.
-It is said that Hagar asks Abraham who he is entrusting herself and Ishmael to as he leaves them.
-He answers that he is entrusting them to God, to which Hagar then makes a reply that shows her faith, stating that she believes God will guide them.
+It is said that Hajar asks Abraham who he is entrusting herself and Ishmael to as he leaves them.
+He answers that he is entrusting them to God, to which Hajar then makes a reply that shows her faith, stating that she believes God will guide them.

 Ibn Abbas  narrated: